People

 -

-Taylar Hanson-Oliveira, Research Assistant
+Taylar Hanson-Oliveira, Research Assistant & School Psychology MA Student

-Taylar is currently working on her Bachelor of Arts Honours degree in Psychology at the University of Manitoba.
-She plans to continue her education at the University of Manitoba to pursue her Masters and PhD in School Psychology.
+Taylar graduated with a Bachelor of Arts Honours degree in Psychology from the University of Manitoba and is currently pursuing her Master's degree in School Psychology.
 Her research interests include Indigenous mental health and wellbeing, as well as mental health accessibility in remote and northern communities.
-When Taylar finishes her schooling, she hopes to travel to northern Manitoba communities to support students in school.
-When she isn't studying, Taylar enjoys spending time with family and friends and travelling to her hometown of Thompson Manitoba.
+When Taylar finishes her schooling, she hopes to travel to northern Manitoba communities to support students in schools.
+When she isn’t studying, Taylar enjoys spending time with family and friends and travelling to her hometown of Thompson, Manitoba.

 -